OpenEducationAnalytics/OpenEducationAnalytics/modules/Intune/pipeline/readme.md

 <strong> Notes: </strong>
  - The pipeline template can be manually triggered to query data from the Intune Reports through Graph API.
 When triggered, the pipeline pulls data for all current devices connected within a education system.
 Intune devices report data is saved to Stage 1np of the data lake as a timestamp for the CSV filename.
  - If you wish to query more or less "devices" data:
-     * after successfully importing the pipeline template, naviagte to the "SubmitPOSTRequest" Web activity.
+     * After successfully importing the pipeline template, naviagte to the "SubmitPOSTRequest" Web activity.
      * Under Settings, find the "Body" portion of the POST request; this can be edited to include or exclude pieces of the "Intune devices" data.
      * For more information on what data can be collected from Intune reports, [click here](https://docs.microsoft.com/en-us/mem/intune/fundamentals/reports-export-graph-available-reports).